Is Pottery Microwave Safe

 - Put only light items on the top of the pottery or the box containing it.

-- Arrange the pottery in a way that it doesn’t fall off the seat or roll around.
+- Arrange the pottery so that it doesn’t fall off the seat or roll around.

 - Try not to ship pottery items in unlabeled or gift boxes.
 The delivery person must know that they’re carrying a fragile item.

-- Be careful when placing pottery dishes for party setup.
+- Be careful when placing pottery dishes for the party setup.

 You can use the microwave to dry pottery before glazing or painting.
 It might not be as good as letting it dry overnight, but if you’re in a pinch, this works fine.